gatsbyjs/gatsby/docs/docs/sourcing-from-woocommerce.md

 ## Adding products

 WooCommerce products are the core of your WooCommerce site, so you’ll want to add some to your store.
 When you’re first getting started, there’s no need to dump absolutely everything you want to sell into your store.
 Begin with a few products that you can use to verify that everything is hooked up correctly.
 You can also [import products from a CSV file](https://docs.woocommerce.com/document/product-csv-importer-exporter/).

-You should see as prompt to create your first product after completing the WooCommerce setup wizard.
+You should see a prompt to create your first product after completing the WooCommerce setup wizard.
+Doing so at this time will trigger a guided tour of the new product form.
+Walk through this process for each product you'd like to add to your store.

 Once this is done, you’ll be able to use GraphQL to query for your products: